vthib/boreal/boreal/README.md

 * Rules can be optimized for different situations, by prioritizing either scanning speed or memory consumption.
 * Pure Rust implementation without any C dependency such as OpenSSL, making it very easy to build and use on any target.
 The only exception is the magic module which requires libmagic.
+* All YARA features are supported.
+This includes all the official modules, serialization into bytes, etc.

 ## Installation & use

-Boreal is available as a library and as a commandline tool.
+Boreal is available:

+- as a rust library, providing all of the features and configurations available in libyara and some additional ones.
+- as a commandline tool, which reproduces the same flags and invocations as the yara CLI tool.
+It can thus replace as is the yara CLI tool.
+- as a python library, which reproduces with 100% compatibility the API and objects of the yara python library.
+  See the [python library documentation](https://vthib.github.io/boreal/boreal-py/dev/)  for more details.

 The commandline tool can be built from source: